JohnMoehrke/JohnMoehrke.github.io/Resume.md

 ## Significant Projects

-The following are a few of the significant projects that I lead, and/or provided significant contribution.
+The following are a few of the projects that I led, and/or provided significant contribution.

 | Where | While | When |
 | ----- | ----- | ----- |